mvab/epigraphdb-breast-cancer/R/01_MR_related/MR codebase summary.md

 2. `explore_mr_results.Rmd` - tidy up MR-EvE output and split into categories

 	This takes input from the previous step, adds exposure/outcome labels, performs minor filtering, and allows exploring each trait category in interactive plots.
-The interactive plots are equivalent to RShiny app, but less refined.
+The interactive plots are equivalent to the RShiny app, but less refined.
 Also drops a bunch of not needed traits in several categories.
 The output df can be used for more directed filtering (ignoring actual trait names) (done in the next script).

 	Output: `tidy_traits_by_cat.tsv`